PurpleI2P/i2pd/docs/build_notes_unix.md

 ```bash
 make install
 ```
-or you can just use 'make' once you have all dependacies (boost and opensll) installed
+or you can just use 'make' once you have all dependacies (boost and openssl) installed

 ```bash
 git clone https://github.com/PurpleI2P/i2pd.git